 Solo 401(k)

-Plan Overview: The Solo 401(k), commonly known as an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan meant for businesses with no employees or when the sole employee is your spouse.
-This type of plan function similarly to standard 401(k) plans, and enable contributions as both the employer and the employee with pre-tax money.
-This offers more savings versus SEPs or IRAs; however, the additional opportunities can be balanced by more constrained investment avenues.
+Plan Overview: A Solo 401(k) plan, also called an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan meant for companies that have no employees or if the only employee is your spouse.
+Solo 401(k)s operate much like employer-sponsored 401(k) plans, and enable contributions as both the employer and the employee with pre-tax money.
+This allows for more savings than SEPs or IRAs; however, the increased savings potential often come with more restricted investment choices.
 With this type of plan, you can make either traditional or Roth deferrals, which offer the same tax benefits as their IRA contribution counterparts.

-- Profit-sharing contributions (as an employer) cannot exceed 25% of your net self-employment income, which is your net profit minus half of your self-employment tax and the elective deferrals you made.
+- Contributions as an employer (as an employer) cannot exceed 25% of your adjusted self-employment income, which is your net profit minus half of your self-employment tax and the elective deferrals you made.

 Total contributions are capped at $70,000, or $77,500 for individuals aged 50+ (as of 2025), $81,250 for those aged 60-63 in 2025.